'Time is up': Parents, teacher's union demand MSCS superintendent step down, citing failing grades

 Another frustration for parents is the district referring back to the pandemic when it comes to failing scores.

-Parents Monday said low scores have been a problem long since before the start of the pandemic and now after.
+Monday, parents said low scores were a problem long before the start of the pandemic and now after.

 Memphis Lift is also asking for wage increases for teachers and has requested a meeting with Governor Bill Lee.